Riemannian Adaptive Regularized Newton Methods with H\"older Continuous Hessians: Riemannian Trust Region Methods

 \section{Riemannian Trust Region Methods}

 Riemannian trust region (RTR) methods \citep{zhang2023RiemannianTrust,absilTrustRegionMethodsRiemannian2007} add a trust region constraint to the vanilla quadratic model function \cref{eq:model}.
-To facilitate the iteration complexity analysis, we additionally introduce a small \textit{non-adaptive} quadratic regularization term, transforming the Riemannian trust region model problem at $x_k\in\M$ into:
+Inspired by \cite{curtis2021TrustRegionNewtonCG}, we additionally introduce a small \textit{non-adaptive} quadratic regularization term to facilitate the iteration complexity analysis, transforming the Riemannian trust region model problem at $x_k\in\M$ into:

 It is worth noting that we incorporate the trust region as a problem constraint, and thus the regularization term in the model function \cref{eq:model-arn} is $\phi^{\mathrm{tr}}(\eta) \coloneqq \epsilon_{H}\|\eta\|^2 /4$.
 We inherit the method framework in \cref{alg:arn} {with some modifications to the termination criteria.} When the solution to \cref{eq:model-tr} is situated at the trust region boundary, \cref{eq:tc-1} may not be satisfied.
 Therefore, we introduce a truncation termination criterion: a {subproblem} solution is returned as soon as it reaches the trust region boundary, which gives